Spandauer Vorstadt: Museums and galleries

 There are a number of museums that focus on the Jewish history of the neighborhood.
 The New Synagogue - Centrum Judaicum, was restored and opened in 1995, is located at Oranienburger Strasse 28–30, a center dedicated to the care and preservation of Jewish culture.
 The Anne Frank Center and the Museum of Otto Weidt's Workshop for the Blind are located near Hackescher Market at Rosenthaler Straße 39.

 Auguststraße a street that is known beyond the borders of Berlin, for its gallery scene.
 The best-known gallery is KW Institute for Contemporary Art (also known as Kunst-Werke), located at Auguststrasse 64.
 From 2006 until 2012, the C/O Berlin gallery occupied the historic Postfuhramt building, and hosting public art.

 The ruins of the former Passage Department Store on Oranienburger St were occupied by artists in 1992 and made a name for themselves as the Kunsthaus Tacheles.
 In 2012 the artists were forced to leave in spite of numerous protests.
 After the renovation and inclusion in the urban development project between Friedrichstrasse, Johannisstrasse and Oranienburgerstrasse, the Tacheles is to be used again for cultural purposes.
+In 2023, Fotografiska Berlin opened a permanent photography museum in the restored Kunsthaus Tacheles complex.